Top Things to do in Singapore

 If you want to see it make sure you’re around the Marina Bay at either 8 pm or 9.30 pm on any night of there week and there are bonus shows from 11 pm Friday and Saturday nights.

-What you should know about Gardens by the Bay
+What you need to know about Gardens by the Bay

 Gardens by the Bay is home to three stunning waterfront gardens.
 Amongst these gardens are 3 iconic structures of Singapore.